Biggest Resume Mistakes People Make & How to Avoid Them

 Common Resume Mistakes To Avoid

-The biggest mistake I see people make is thinking of their resume as a job history or a record of all their work experiences.
+The biggest mistake I see people make is considering their resume a job history or a record of all their work experiences.

 Yes, a resume includes your work experience, but it is primarily a marketing document.
 It is your personal advertisement to an employer designed to get you an interview.